learn-co-curriculum/dsc-git-stash-lab/README.md

 Now that we have a clean working directory, let's muck things up!
 (Sorry if you already had a untracked changes and cleaned them up; it's good practice at the very least!)

-Once again, let's modify squares.py.
-Open up the file from the command line with `nano square.py` and modify the script so that it prints the fourth power of numbers (hey they're still square numbers unlike our previous version of cubic powers).
+Once again, let's modify numbers.py.
+Open up the file from the command line with `nano numbers.py` and modify the script so that it prints the fourth power of numbers.
 The script should look like this:

 ```for i in range(10):
     print(i**4)